Jacques-on-Call/edit-ui/README.md

 To ensure smooth collaboration and prevent accidental data loss, please adhere to the following guidelines:

+*   **A Note for Future Agents:** Be aware you may run into issues beyond your control with the development environment returning unstable errors.
+If this occurs, document the symptoms and actions taken in the log below.
 *   **Deletion Policy:** Do not delete any files, or remove any content from this `README.md`, without explicit confirmation from the project owner.
 *   **Branch Naming:** To improve traceability, all branches should follow the naming convention `yymmdd-descriptive-name` (e.g., `250916-update-readme-guidelines`).